Editor’s Note: This page has been retired and is no longer being updated.

-The Justice Department is investigating circumstances surrounding the disappearance of IRS emails that Republicans believe could shed light on the possible targeting of conservative and other political groups by the agency.
+The Justice Department was investigating circumstances surrounding the disappearance of IRS emails that Republicans believed could shed light on the possible targeting of conservative and other political groups by the agency.

-296 applications by groups were flagged for further review.
-About 75 groups had names with "tea party" or "patriot" in them.
+Two hundred ninety-six applications by groups seeking tax-exempt status were flagged for further review.
+About 75 groups had names with “Tea Party” or “patriot” in them.

-July 2010 - The Determinations Unit managements asks its specialists to BOLO for Tea Party applications.
+July 2010 - The Determinations Unit asks its specialists to BOLO for Tea Party applications.

 2010-2012 - According to the report, action is taken to change the criteria used “for identifying potential political cases” involving groups seeking tax-exempt status approximately five times over a two-year period.

 May 2012 - After the IRS is first notified of the practice, the use of some BOLO lists involving conservative labels is stopped.

 November 9, 2012 - IRS Commissioner Douglas Shulman leaves office at the end of his term, and Steven Miller, the deputy commissioner, takes his place.

 May 10, 2013 - Miller helps engineer an apology by Lerner, the director of the Exempt Organizations Division since January 2006, through a planted question at an American Bar Association meeting.

 – The IRS holds a conference call with reporters where they admit they’ve made “mistakes” in the last few years while trying to process requests from groups seeking tax-exempt status.

 May 14, 2013 - The report by the Treasury Inspector General of the Tax Administration is released and finds that the IRS “used inappropriate criteria that identified for review Tea Party and other organizations applying for tax-exempt status based upon their names or policy positions instead of indications of potential political campaign intervention.”